wrickord/CutFree/README.md

 # Instructions for Use

-## In Julia

-## In the Command Line
-To use CutFree in the command line, follow the steps below.

-### 1.)
-Download Julia
+## Download Julia
 Download Julia from the following link: https://julialang.org/downloads/

 When installing Julia, ensure you click "Add to Path" for proper functionality.

-### 2.)
-Opening Julia in Command Prompt
+## Clone Repository
 Clone this repository.

 ```
 git clone "https://github.com/wrickord/CutFree.git"
 ```

+## CutFree in Julia
+Straightforward.

+## CutFree in the Command Line
+To use CutFree in the command line, follow the steps below.

-Open the repository in your command prompt window.
+Open command prompt and navigate to the cloned repository.
 ```
 cd "ADD/PATH/HERE/CutFree"
 ```

-### 3.)
-Running CutFree

-To run CutFree, uuse the Main-CMD.jl file as seen below.
+To run CutFree, use the Main-CMD.jl file as seen below.
 ```
 julia Main-CMD.jl --starting_oligo "NNNNNNNNNNNNNNNNNNNN" --restriction_sites "GGTCTC,GGCCGG" --min_blocks 1 --increase_diversity true
 ```

+### Explanation of Arguments
 --starting_oligo (String): Input an oligo of any size to create a randomer of that size.

 --restriction_sites (String): Input a vector of the sequences of the restriction enzymes you wish to block.
 #### NOTE: The list of restiction sites must be entered as a single string with sites separated by commas (i.e., "GGTCTC,GGCCGG")

 --min_block (Int): Input the minimum number of blocks you desire.

 --increase_diversity (Bool): Input a boolean to tell the program whether or not it should find the most random output while maintaining its degeneracy.